General Practice Introduction

 We may also be able to help if you are looking for information on general practice that is not already published on our web pages.
 For example we can often provide information tailored to individual customer requirements (which we do in accordance with ISD’s Information Request protocol).
 Please contact us if you have a particular request that you would like to discuss with us, or if you are not sure that ISD holds the information that you are looking for.

 August 2016 - The Primary Care Indicators (PCIs) have been updated and revamped using a data visualisation package called Tableau to make them much more useful, easier to use and focussed around your practice.
 We have also changed how the PCIs can be accessed.
 The data which were previously available on a secure part of ISD's website are no longer available to view.
-The indicators are now available to view only through the User Access System (UAS).
+Users need to register for a username and password through our User Access System (UAS).
+Once access has been granted, the PCIs can be viewed by entering the username and password at https://viz.nhsnss.scot.nhs.uk.
 Operational guidance can be found in the Primary Care Indicators User Manual [330Kb].

 June 2016 - Breach of Protocol 2 Practice 8 of the Code of Practice for Official Statistics - ISD was made aware of a breach of publication practice relating to the Primary Care Workforce Survey 2015, whereby a journalist had early access to the key findings prior to release.
 However, no figures were in the public domain prior to the official publication time.
 ISD has reported this breach to the UK Statistics Authority and is now undertaking a review of its pre-release and early access to data arrangements.